 We’ve recently added some new features to our browser monitoring experience so you can easily troubleshoot and optimize your front-end applications.
 Check out our updates:

-Core Web Vitals front and center
+Industry-standard Google Web Vitals, front and center

 Google’s Core Web Vitals are now natively incorporated into the browser monitoring user interface, so you can see these critical metrics at-a-glance without having to build custom dashboards.